High-Quality, Affirming and Accessible Care for Trans and Non-Binary Patients

 Click here to learn more about cost and insurance.

 The university student insurance plan offers gender affirmation coverage.
 For specific questions about coverage, view your plan details.
-Before beginning the gender affirmation process using the university student insurance plan, call the University Health Center Billing and Insurance office at 402-472-7435.
+Before beginning the gender affirmation process using the university student insurance plan, call the UnitedHealthcare StudentResources Nebraska advocate office at 866-351-4262.

 Before Your First Appointment